 AAA or AA (DC) Battery Operated UV Lights

 UV lights powered by AAA or AA (DC) batteries are the least expensive and poor choice for curing windshield repair resin.
-They do not produce enough power to cure quickly even with fresh batteries and as the batteries are drained they become completely ineffective.
+They do not produce enough power to cure quickly even with fresh batteries.
+As the batteries drain, they become completely ineffective.
 Battery life is short, requiring frequent replacement.
 Battery operated UV lights tend to have higher cost of ownership.
 AAA and AA battery operated lights cost between $15 and $50 depending on quality and optional windshield mounts.

 12V (DC) UV Lights

-Assuming your power source is fully charged most 12V (DC) UV lights produce sufficient power to surface cure in 2 minutes or less and cure through the outer layer of solar green windshield glass in 5 minutes or less.
+Assuming your power source has a full charge. most 12V (DC) UV lights produce sufficient power to surface cure in 2 minutes or less and cure through the outer layer of solar green windshield glass in 5 minutes or less.
 They are available in different sizes for curing chips, small cracks, and long cracks, making 12V lights a good choice for mobile technicians.
 High quality 12V UV lights will set you back between $100 and $125 depending on the size and style you choose.

 115V and 240V UV Lights

 Most 115V and 240V (AC) UV lights offer a variety of options.
-Identical configurations to 12V lights are offered and typically are slightly more powerful.
+Identical configurations to 12V lights are available and typically are slightly more powerful.
 Glass shops and windshield repair professionals with fixed locations often opt for AC lights.
-The output is nearly identical but in the USA and a few other countries we have 115V outlets and in most countries 240V is the standard.
-Good 240V lights are slightly more expensive but 115V lights are available for under $100.
+The output is nearly identical, but in the USA and a few other countries we have 115V outlets and in most countries 240V is the standard.
+Good 240V lights are slightly more expensive, but 115V lights are available for under $100.

 LED UV Lights

-Not all LED lights are created equal however, so if you select this option it pays to do your homework.
+Not all LED lights are created equal.
+However, if you select this option it pays to do your homework.
 AAA and AA operated LED lights for instance will go through batteries quickly and do not cure as fast as units using rechargeable 18650 or (2) CR123A batteries.
 LED lights can use a single diode or multiple diodes.